MISTERSOFT/my-travel-way/README.md

 - Search places
 - Place maker to positionate user on the map
 - Track user movement on the map
+- Create book containing user's places
+- Allow user to add places on the map
+- Save added places in Firebase

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.6.